BenPyton/ProceduralDungeon/ReadMe.md

 [Demo Video on Youtube](http://www.youtube.com/watch?v=DmyNEd0YtDE "Procedural Dungeon Demo")<br>

+You can find an example project [here](https://github.com/BenPyton/DungeonExample) too.

 ## Features

 - Hand created rooms, allowing full control by the level designers.
 - Generation rules defined in blueprint, allowing flexible and powerful procedural generation.
 - Doors can be put on any Z height, allowing dungeons to be in 3D (but can do flat dungeons as well).